poputu/sudoku_solver/README.md

 # sudoku_solver
 A simple sudoku solver, Flask app.

 Hi!
-My name is Kobeliatskyi Oleg and this is my shell, made by Flask for https://towardsdatascience.com/solve-sudokus-automatically-4032b2203b64
+My name is Kobeliatskyi Oleg and this is my shell, made with Flask for https://towardsdatascience.com/solve-sudokus-automatically-4032b2203b64

 Permanent link for last version: